Hurricane impacts on buildings & infrastructure

 Corene MatyasCorene Matyas

 Corene Matyas is a geology professor who teaches courses on hurricanes, atmospheric teleconnections, climatology and data analysis using GIS.
-Her research areas of specialization include tropical climatology, hurricanes, severe weather and remote sensing of rainfall.
+Their research areas of specialization include tropical climatology, hurricanes, severe weather and remote sensing of rainfall.

 Email: stephen.mullens@ufl.edu